Skip to content

 • AI writing assistants.
 Research from MIT (2023) found that ChatGPT reduced writing task completion time by 37% while improving output quality as rated by blind evaluators.
 The gains were largest for less experienced writers.

 • AI research tools.
-Tools like Perplexity, Elicit, and Consensus allow knowledge workers to synthesize research that would have taken days in hours.
+Tools like Perplexity, Elicit, and Consensus allow you to synthesize research that would have taken days in hours.
 The leverage is not just speed — it is the ability to make better-informed decisions.

-The pattern is consistent with the Education realm findings: AI raises the floor of capability while rewarding those who have built genuine expertise to direct it.
+The pattern is consistent: AI raises the floor of capability while rewarding those who have built genuine expertise to direct it.

-The Genius process integrates AI as a tool within the Actions phase — not as a replacement for strategic thinking, but as an amplifier of focused execution.
+The Genius process integrates AI as a tool within your Actions phase — not as a replacement for your strategic thinking, but as an amplifier of your focused execution.

 Anders Ericsson's research on deliberate practice — the gold standard for skill acquisition — maps directly onto the Genius framework:

-• Assessment (Current): Identify specific weaknesses in current performance
+• Assessment (Current): Identify specific weaknesses in your current performance

 • Targeting (Desired): Define precise aspects of performance to improve